bretth/woven/docs/tutorial.rst

 	</body>
 	</html>

+To add a package to the PYTHONPATH you would normally install it using setup.py, but since we're developing, link the project folder ``helloadmin`` into your site packages.
+I recommend these pylink/pyunlink shell scripts: https://gist.github.com/21649.
+I don't recommend using add2virtualenv since it puts the setup.py in the path.

 Change directory into the distribution folder (the one with setup.py in it) and run ``woven-admin.py runserver``, opening http://127.0.0.1:8000/ in your browser.

 ``woven-admin.py`` doesn't require you to set a DJANGO_SETTINGS_MODULE in the environment (though you can).
 Instead it infers your settings from the ``setup.py`` project name if you're somewhere under or in the setup.py folder, but you can also use ``--settings`` option as per normal.